Exploring Madison Museums

 Get lost exploring the Chazen Museum of Art, which houses the second-largest collection of art in Wisconsin.
 Located on the UW campus, this museum holds over 20,000 pieces from local and well-known artists, and shows 10 to 12 temporary exhibitions yearly.
 Admission to the Chazen is free.

 Find prints from Tandem Press, a world-renowned fine art printmaking studio affiliated with UW, on display at the Chazen, or visit their east side gallery space to see a wider selection of pieces from both emerging and established artists.

 A QUICK DRIVE

 Find hundreds of antique tools — large and small — at the Wally Keller Tool Museum.
-It's located inside the Duluth Trading Company flagship store in Mount Horeb — fitting because this museum showcases the history of the working man.
+It's located inside the Duluth Trading Company flagship store in Mount Horeb and is in the heart of Mount Horeb's charming downtown.